hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Working with Segmented Properties.md

 The *Segment Configuration* panel adjusts.

-*3.* Use the *Segment Query* drop-down to select the Segment/Value pair you want to use to segment the Property Set Key:
+*3.* Use the *Segment / Value* drop-down to select the Segment/Value pair you want to use to segment the Property Set Key:

 ![](img/SegmentedProperties/17.png)
-* In this example, we've chosen the Country Segment/Value pair of *COUNTRY_SEG/CN_COUNTRY-SEGVAL* to segment the *property2* Property Set Key.
+* In this example, we've chosen the Country Segment/Value pair of *COUNTRY_SEG/JP_COUNTRY-SEGVAL* to segment the *property2* Property Set Key.
 * This means that any player who is assigned this Segment/Value pair will have the alternative value you select for this Property Set Key applied to them.
 * For more details on how to set up Segments and their values, see the [Segments](/Documentation/Configurator/Segments.md) page.

 *4.* Now, use the *Property* drop-down to select the Property value you want to apply to players that fall into the segment:

 ![](img/SegmentedProperties/18.png)
+* In this example, we've selected *My Third Property* as the alternative Property value.

 *5.* Click to *Update and Close* the segment configuration for the Property Set Key.